THE CHARMING EMPIRE

 KEI YOSHIMINE – Hot tutor, Smart, Talented, Tsundere as hell, Prince Charming, Pinky Swear, Best Boy!

 Kei would have to be my favorite route in this game.
 Kei was a prince abducted from a land which Soshi’s family conquered and destroyed.
-He became a prisoner in the capital after that unfortunate incident and now he’s currently living as your private tutor with a fiery grudge against your own brother.
+He became a prisoner in the capital after the said incident and now he’s currently living as your private tutor with a fiery grudge against your own brother.
 Unlike the other main characters and their respective routes, Kei was probably the only one that developed a realistic romance with the heroine.
-His story didn’t feel too rushed and the bonding between him and the MC was more genuine.
-Kei’s story is also a good choice for your first route in this game.
+His story didn’t feel too rushed and the intimate relationship he had with the MC was more believable.
+Kei’s story is also a good choice as your first route in this game.

 KOICHIRO SERA – Silent, Cold, Serious, The Bodyguard, Samurai, Best Soldier, Sketchy af

 KAGEMITSU TOGAWA – Childhood Friend, Substitute Tutor, Mr. Nice Guy, Boring.

 Kagemitsu is your childhood friend and also your brother Soshi’s best friend and right-hand adviser.
 I was kind of interested with this character at first but was surprised at how bland his story turned out.
 Since you’ve always known him and liked him for the way he was, his route poorly falls into the typical childhood friend trope cliche.
 Again, the romance felt too forced.
 The only interesting part about Kagemitsu’s route was how involved it was with Soshi’s underlying story.
 It may be better to play this character prior to Soshi since their stories felt somewhat connected.

 SOSHI AMAZAKI – Has Trust Issues, Cold, Cunning, Bipolar (but not really), Incest (but not really)